-Because the seven values are universal to all people, the synergism of those values, the Schematic, and Design Team Members can make a moral contribution anywhere in the world and share their designs with all democratic societies and governments.
-The moral and ethical influence of God-believers, who use the moral definitions and ethics of the seven God-given values, can now make a more peaceful world for everyone for believers and non-believers.
-No central authority or control is needed to begin because the people already have the power, and God gave it to you.
+Because the seven values are universal to all people, the synergism of those values, the Schematic, and Design Team Members can take place anywhere in the world to make a moral contribution of their designs to democratic societies and governments worldwide.
+No central authority or control is needed to begin because the people already have the power.